Buying an Annuity

-Tax advantages make annuities a popular method of saving for retirement.
+Tax advantages make annuities a popular method of saving for retirement, especially when you've already maxed out your 401(k) contributions.

 The annuity contract is written when the annuity is purchased, and it dictates the annuity terms, such as when you will receive payments and how much each payment will be.